-The way public speakers discuss, communicate and portray mental ill-health can play a critical role in starting safe and responsible discussions.
+The way public speakers discuss, communicate and portray mental health concerns can play a critical role in starting safe and responsible discussions.

-Speaking publicly about mental ill-health, when done accurately, can contribute to community engagement, understanding and improved access to help-seeking pathways.
+Speaking publicly about mental health concerns, when done accurately, can contribute to community engagement, understanding and improved access to help-seeking pathways.

 What language should I use?